Backyard Phenology is a participatory art and science project for people to share stories and forge new connections to place.

 The project fosters an ongoing multilogue about the ecosystems we inhabit; and how we understand those ecosystems through art, science, and culture.
 Dip into the conversation by browsing documentation on Backyard Phenology's objects, events, ephemera, and audio recordings.

-Climate Chaser
+- Climate Chaser guest and interviewee

 Perennial journal